 CMO: "That's not very customer friendly is it?"

 CEO: "Yes, Customers, of course, we love customers.
-We want to deliver superior returns to shareholders
+We want to deliver superior returns

 by making the world a better place with customer centric, financial solutions"

 Head of HR: "I thought our people were our greatest asset?"